 It is not easy to assess whether a person is gay.
 Still, the IND official will have to assess the credibility of the story of an asylum seeker who claims to have experienced problems in his or her country or origin because of his or her homosexual orientation.

 Usually, asylum seekers have to substantiate their asylum application.
-The IND gives an asylum seeker ample opportunity to make a statement on his or her sexual orientation and the situation of LGBTs in his or her country of origin.
+The IND gives the LGBTI-asylum seeker ample opportunity to make a statement on his or her sexual orientation and the situation of LGBTIs in his or her country of origin.
 It is up to the asylum seeker to tell a credible story (account).
 This is sometimes difficult in case of homosexuality, because an asylum seeker's (inner) identity cannot be determined from the outside.
 The IND will never ask for details of an asylum seeker's sex life.
-Nor will the IND perform medical tests (including a psychological assessment) or make video recordings in order to ‘prove’ homosexuality - not even if the asylum seekers provides material him or herself as a substantiation.
+Nor does the IND, as is the case in other countries, carry out medical tests (including psychological research), or video recordings are made to 'prove' homosexuality, even if the asylum seeker himself comes up with material to support it.
 When assessing such a request, account is taken of the fact that it is not possible for a person to show conclusively that he or she is homosexual.
 If this person claims to be homosexual and therefore has left the country of origin, it is up to him to substantiate the alleged sexual orientation.
 But how will an IND official be able to properly assess whether an asylum seeker's story is credible?

-It is important to realise that LGBTs come in all shapes and sizes.
-Knowledge of homosexuality and the gay community in a country, but also experiences with other people of the same sex may differ per person.
+It is important to realize that people are different in how they think and express themselves.
+Knowledge of homosexuality and the gay community in their country, but also experiences with other people of the same sex may therefore differ per person.

-The IND will assess whether an asylum seeker's sexual orientation is credible, or whether the asylum seeker only uses this as a motive for obtaining a residence permit.
+The IND will assess primarily whether an asylum seeker's sexual orientation is credible.
+Because it also happens that an asylum seeker only uses this as a motive to obtain a residence permit, or whether the asylum seeker only uses this as a motive for obtaining a residence permit.
 The questions asked by the IND deal with the problems a homosexual asylum seeker claims to have experienced in his or her country of origin.
 The IND also assesses how he or she used to implement and currently implements his or her sexual orientation.

 "I was denying I was gay.
 I was scared to tell them the truth.
 I was scared that after the interview the IND might put me back to X. [country of origin].[…] It is not the fault of the IND employee that I did not tell anything.
 He was just doing his job and had his questions he had to ask.
 I do not blame him.
 Sometimes I blame myself.
 He even tried to ask me at some point: 'Are you gay?'.
 I denied, because I was not feeling safe."